-Persons wishing to speak at a council meeting may do so by obtaining the official recognition of the person presiding.
-Any person speaking longer than three minutes may be directed by the Vice President to conclude immediately.
+Persons wishing to speak at a General Council meeting may do so by obtaining the official recognition of the person presiding.
+Any person speaking longer than their allotted time may be directed by the Vice President, President, or their designee to conclude immediately.

-Persons wishing to make a formal Presentation at a council meeting must submit a request to the President or any other member of the Board of Trustees at least 14 days prior to the council meeting in order to determine if the presentation should be made to the Board of Trustees before the general council.
+Persons wishing to make a formal Presentation at a General Council Meeting must submit a request to the President or any other member of the Board of Trustees at least 14 days prior to the General Council meeting in order to determine if the presentation should be made to the Board of Trustees before the General Council.
 Members of the Board of Trustees who receive such request shall immediately notify the President.

 VOTING PROCEDURES FOR GENERAL COUNCIL MEETINGS:

 All members and non-members shall sign in on their respective sheet upon entering a regularly scheduled meeting.
-The Membership Committee will verify the name and membership card number with the official roster.
+The Membership Committee will verify members with the official roster.

-Only qualified members will have a right to vote.
-Voting privileges are effective after verification of membership qualifications (see Article III, Section C #2).
+Only verified members will have a right to vote.
+See ARTICLE III for information on Membership.
 Verification disputes are resolved by the Membership Committee in reference to the official roster.

 The Vice President, or the President’s designee, shall be responsible for counting and verifying the totals.

+If a minimum of 3 members requests a roll call vote, the Vice President or designee must call the roll for an official count.
+This count must be recorded in the minutes.